Godzilla (1954 film): International

 The American version was released on VHS and DVD by Simitar Entertainment in 1998 and Classic Media in 2002.
 In 2005, the British Film Institute released the Japanese version on DVD in the United Kingdom that includes the original mono track and several extra features, such as documentaries and commentary tracks by film historians Steve Ryfle, Ed Godziszewski, and Keith Aiken.
 The DVD also includes a documentary about the Daigo Fukuryū Maru, a Japanese fishing boat that was caught in an American nuclear blast and partially inspired the creation of the film.

-In 2006, Classic Media released the Japanese and American version on a two-disc DVD in the United States and Canada.
+In 2006, Classic Media released the Japanese and American versions on a two-disc DVD in the United States and Canada.
 This release features trailers and audio commentaries for both films by Ryfle and Godziszewski (separate from the BFI commentaries), two 13-minute documentaries titled "Godzilla Story Development" and "Making of the Godzilla Suit," and a 12-page essay booklet by Ryfle.
-This release also restores the original ending credits of the American film, which until recently were thought to have been lost.
+This release also restores the original ending credits of the American film, which hitherto was thought to have been lost.
+Classic Media would re-issue the Japanese version on Blu-ray in 2009 and both cuts of the film on DVD in 2014; the latter was released to coincide with Legendary Pictures' Godzilla film.

-In 2009, Classic Media released Godzilla on Blu-ray.
-This release includes the same special features from the 2006 Classic Media DVD release but does not feature the American version.
 In 2012, the Criterion Collection released a "new high-definition digital restoration" of Godzilla on Blu-ray and DVD.
-This release includes a remaster of the American version, Godzilla, King of the Monsters!, as well as other special features such as interviews with Akira Ikufube, Japanese film critic Tadao Sato, actor Akira Takarada, Godzilla performer Haruo Nakajima, effects technicians Yoshio Irie and Eizo Kaimai and audio commentaries on both films by film historian David Kalat.
+This release, which uses a 1983 print sourced from one of the dupe negatives, includes a remaster of the American version, Godzilla, King of the Monsters!, as well as other special features such as interviews with Akira Ikufube, Japanese film critic Tadao Sato, actor Akira Takarada, Godzilla performer Haruo Nakajima, effects technicians Yoshio Irie and Eizo Kaimai and audio commentaries on both films by film historian David Kalat.
+Criterion would re-release the film on 4K Blu-ray on November 5, 2024.

-In 2014, Classic Media reissued Godzilla and Godzilla, King of the Monsters! on DVD, to commemorate the release of Legendary's Godzilla film.
-This release retained the same specs and features as the 2006 DVD release.
-In 2017, Janus Films and the Criterion Collection acquired the film, as well as other Godzilla titles, to stream on Starz and FilmStruck.
-In 2019, the film and the American version were included in the Godzilla: The Showa Era Films Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.
+In 2017, Janus Films and the Criterion Collection streamed both cuts of the film, as well as other Godzilla titles, on Starz and FilmStruck.
+In 2019, both cuts were included in the Godzilla: The Showa Era Films Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.
 In May 2020, the Japanese and American version became available on HBO Max upon its launch.